-The joint ITU and European Commission celebration of Girls in ICT Day 2018 will take place on 28 April 2018 in Sofia, Bulgaria, coinciding with the Bulgarian Presidency of the Council of the European Union.
+The joint ITU and European Commission celebration of Girls in ICT Day 2018 took place on 28 April 2018 in Sofia, Bulgaria, coinciding with the Bulgarian Presidency of the Council of the European Union.
 Bulgaria has one of the highest shares of female participation in the ICT sector in Europe.
-The occasion will hence also serve as an opportunity to discuss the reasons behind achieving higher share of female ICT specialists and identify Bulgarian best practices to be shared among other European countries.
+The occasion also served as an opportunity to discuss the reasons behind achieving higher share of female ICT specialists and identify Bulgarian best practices to be shared among other European countries.

-Up to 75 local girls (between the ages of 12–16) will be invited for the event that will give them the opportunity to experience ICTs in fun and educative workshops (e.g. coding, robotics, app development, VR/AR experiences) as well as meet local role models.
-The event will also include a panel discussion featuring high level speakers addressing the topics of the pipeline of women and girls in the ICT sector.
+Up to 75 local girls (between the ages of 12–16) were invited for the event that gave them the opportunity to experience ICTs in fun and educative workshops (e.g. coding, robotics, app development, VR/AR experiences) as well as meet local role models.
+The event also included a panel discussion featuring high level speakers addressing the topics of the pipeline of women and girls in the ICT sector.

 International Girls in ICT Day is celebrated annually around the world with the purpose to raise awareness on the growing importance of digital skills to pursue successful professional careers across sectors.
 The initiative aims to create a global environment that empowers and encourages girls and young women to consider studies and careers in the growing field of information and communication technologies (ICTs), enabling both girls and technology companies to reap the benefits of greater female participation in the ICT sector.

 To date, over 300,000 girls and young women have taken part in more than 9,000 celebrations of International Girls in ICT Day in 166 countries worldwide.
 At these events, girls and young women have had the opportunity to experience technology first-hand in workshops, meet role models and learn about the wide range of educational and professional opportunities the sector offers.
 In Europe, Girls in ICT Day has been celebrated in 43 countries by governments, the civil society, companies, schools and universities.